django/django-docker-box/README.md

 ## Quickstart

 Clone this repository and ensure you have docker and docker-compose installed.
+If you are using Windows, see the [notes below](#usage-on-windows) before continuing.

 ### Environment